ftlabs/suggestr/README.md

 ## Todo tasks

--   Add which clusters the multiples come from
--   More words in the error (which is also not an error)
--   More words in the reason why no suggestions we returned
+-

+## Completed Todo tasks

 -   Add strength criteria to the returned topic results
     -   [Multi] a topic that appears in all of the multi topic requests is a prime candidate
         -   all others are lesser suggestions
 -   Test (and fix if required) multi-cluster requests

-## Completed Todo tasks
+    -   works but needs to report individual search failures
+-   Add which clusters the multiples come from
+-   More words in the error (which is also not an error)
+-   More words in the reason why no suggestions we returned
 -   Add summary for how these suggestions were suggested (good AI practice)(which should also go in the non verbose response)
 -   Add a URL builder from main page
 -   inconsistent naming of fields in single/multi topic responses